-Our IOP program is designed to serve those clients who may benefit from more frequent treatment sessions.
-This program is available for those who are seeking intensive outpatient treatment for trauma related disorders, anxiety, depression, and eating disorders.
+Our Intensive Outpatient programs are designed to serve those clients who may benefit from more frequent treatment sessions.
+These programs are available for those who are seeking intensive outpatient treatment for trauma related disorders, depression, anxiety, and eating disorders.
+Treatment is individualized based upon each client’s personal needs and goals.
+We offer both an Adult and Adolescent program, please see below for more information.

 - Skills & Resources